 Under 16’s

-Please bring your parent/guardian to the clubhouse on a Tuesday evening with a membership form, so we can explain the risk assessment of the club runs and exchange contact numbers.
-You will need to bring a membership card on the club run or alternatively under 16’s are welcome on the ride accompanied by parent or guardian.
-You will also need to bring a mobile phone, charged and with credit along with the other necessary items set out as standard in the ‘What Should I Bring?’ section below:
+Please email the Club Captain clubcaptain@farehamwheelers.com with your enquiry.
+They will then explain the risk assessment of the club runs and exchange contact numbers, under 16’s are welcome on the ride accompanied by parent or guardian however you will still need to correspond with the Club Captain and complete and submit a parental consent form.
+On a club run as with all other riders, you will also need to bring a mobile phone, charged and with credit along with the other necessary items set out as standard in the ‘What Should I Bring?’ section below:

 What Should I Bring To The Club Run?